Aging US Business Owners

 Businesses will be changing hands soon

 Note that the basic demographic situation that a quarter of business owners are over 60, a figure that will grow once all of the members of the Baby Boom Generation reach retirement age.
 Lots of them intend to sell relatively soon; as many as half aim to so in the next five years according to one recent survey of business owners.
+So if you’re a current business owner or you want to buy one and you want it to elevate, services like Pitch deck design can be advantageous.

 Here are some key issues to think through: